 Concluding our reflection, I would like to say that Luther's doctrine of justification corresponds with John's understanding of transformation during which - as Rowan Williams says - God changes the soul by degrees rather than into something wholly unconnected from the state in which it started.
 In their views, the work of justification and transformation does not belong to the human person but comes entirely from God making the person righteous and transformed by Christ.
 The same dynamism in Luther's view on the reality of justification has been seen in the light of a new method of interpreting Luther's theology, developed among Lutheran theologians in Finland.
 This new method brings Luther much closer to John's concept of a transformative process of the human soul and her journey to God.
-The new school of interpretation argues that Luther always understood the doctrine of justification.
+The new school of interpretation argues that Luther always understood the doctrine of justification of sinner as a process of growing in Christ's righteousness rather than as a legal declaration.
 It stresses that the new life given to the justified sinners are constructed and verified only by their growth in the divine life of Christ.